 - A yellow jacket may also display some white coloring.

 - While yellow jackets are pollinators, they feed on grubs, flies and arthropods like ants.
 They are also known scavengers, going after fish, meat and sugary foods.

-Nests also look significantly different.
-Ball-shaped with a papery appearance and an opening at the bottom, nests are constructed above and below ground.
+Yellow Jacket nests also look significantly different.
+Ball-shaped with a papery appearance and an opening at the bottom, their nests are constructed above and below ground.
 Eventually, these nests become home to as many as 15,000 yellow jackets.
 Around your property, you might encounter them: